coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-config-map-and-secrets.rst

 vars.NODE_FQDN
 ~~~~~~~~~~~~~~~
-FQDN for your BigchainDB node.
+FQDN for your corechaindb node.
 This is the domain name
-used to query and access your BigchainDB node.
+used to query and access your corechaindb node.
 More information can be
 found in our :ref:`Kubernetes template overview guide <kubernetes-template-overview>`.

 vars.SECRET_TOKEN
 ~~~~~~~~~~~~~~~~~
-This parameter is specific to your BigchainDB node and is used for authentication and authorization of requests to your BigchainDB node.
+This parameter is specific to your corechaindb node and is used for authentication and authorization of requests to your corechaindb node.
 More information can be found in our :ref:`Kubernetes template overview guide <kubernetes-template-overview>`.